 More unique finishes can be applied using the physical vapor deposition (PVD) process, which applies a metal coating in a vacuum chamber.
 This chamber is comprised of a vacuum pump; a tank that emits several types of gases; a corrosion-resistant (zirconium) target rod, which is the metal source; and racks for holding the faucet parts.
 An electric arc heats the target to vaporize the material.
 The gases are chosen such that one provides the color and one the corrosion resistance.
 The target material combines with these gases and adheres to the faucet, creating a virtually indestructible bond.

 Technology, necessity, economy and ecology have resulted in the development of faucets and faucet components that are manufactured from a variety of materials, all of which utilize high-temperature techniques in their manufacture.
 Delta uses a valve with a diamond coating to add life to the faucet.
 The diamond valve lasts up to 5 million uses and keeps water inside the faucet out of contact with potential metal contaminants.
 Other technology, driven by the desire to save money by minimizing hot water usage or governmental regulations requiring maximum flow rates, uses less water while providing the same high-flow result with 50% less water.

 Some applications, such as faucets for beer, use stainless steel as the material.
 The stainless lever is more durable than brass for heavy-use applications.
 One manufacturer is also adding an antibacterial agent to the stainless followed by a proprietary heat-treatment process.
 The faucet not only maintains the stainless benefits, it is also resistant to E-coli and staphylococcus aureus.

-Now you know some of the many ways high-temperature thermal processing makes the faucets we use every day and helps make them better.
-IH
+Now you know some of the many ways high-temperature thermal processing plays a role in making the faucets we use every day.